-If you wake up in the middle of the night and you have a sudden feeling that there is a human intruder in the room, then the possible explanation is simple.
-There really is a human intruder in the room…
+If you wake up in the middle of the night and you have a sudden feeling that there’s a human intruder in the room, then the possible explanation is simple.
+There really is a human intruder in the room.

-If you were not paralyzed, then there would be an obvious way to find way out if this were the case.
-Turn on the light and have a look, or prod your partner and tell them to do something about it.
-But you are paralyzed though, so that doesn’t work.
+If you weren’t paralyzed, then there would be an obvious way to find way out if this were the case: turn on the light and have a look, or prod your partner and tell them to do something about it.
+But you’re paralyzed though, so that doesn’t work.

 In all seriousness, this does actually happen to some unfortunate people.
 But rarely, thankfully.
-And it is unlikely a common burglar would have been able to paralyze you and somehow choke you whilst helping himself to your jewelry.
+And it’s unlikely a common burglar would have been able to paralyze you and somehow choke you whilst helping himself to your jewelry.

-So if you wake up paralyzed and struggling to breathe, and then notice a presence on the other side of the room, it is probably safe to assume there is no intruder.
+So if you wake up paralyzed and struggling to breathe, and then notice a presence on the other side of the room, it’s probably safe to assume there’s no intruder.
 Unless you are incredibly unlucky and experiencing both an episode of sleep paralysis and a burglary at exactly the same time.
 That does seem particularly unlikely though.

 2. The Demon

-If you are the type to believe in supernatural entities, then there is probably not a great deal of science that could convince you otherwise.
-It is a personal choice to believe in such things, and I respect your choice more than to simply tell you to not be so silly.
+If you believe in supernatural entities, then there’s probably not a great deal of science that could convince you otherwise.
+It’s a personal choice to believe in such things, and I respect your choice even if I don’t personally believe in such things.

-But if you are also the type to experience sleep paralysis, wouldn’t it be more comforting for you to stop believing that you are being tormented by demons?
+What I would like to suggest though is this thought: if you experience sleep paralysis, wouldn’t it be more comforting for you to stop believing that you’re being tormented by demons?
 The scientific explanation would make sleep paralysis demon encounters so much easier to shrug off and go back to sleep.
 And shrug off the experience is what many people do manage to successfully do.

 Interestingly though, around the world there are many cultural interpretations of the forces at work in this particular kind of sleep paralysis event.

-For example in Fiji, the demon is often seen as a deceased relative come back for some unfinished business or to tell the person something important.
-In Chinese folklore it is also seen as a ghost rather than a demon or intruder.
+For example, in Fiji the demon is often seen as a deceased relative come back for some unfinished business or to tell the person something important.
+In Chinese folklore it’s also seen as a ghost rather than a demon or intruder.

 Some countries such as Iran and Pakistan interpret it as being demons or spirits who have taken over a person’s body, often due to black magic performed by an enemy.
 In Turkish culture the entity is literally seen as sitting on your chest and stealing away your breath.

 Most countries and cultures appear to have their own explanations for the sleep paralysis demon – some very similar, and others quite different.
-The common theme being though that the entity is up to no good and something to be feared!
-I am yet to find a culture which believes it is an angel or fairy spending some quality time with you in the night.
+The common theme being though that the entity is up to no good and something to be feared.
+I’m yet to find a culture which believes it’s an angel or fairy spending some quality time with you in the night.